bolt/docs/source/roadmap.md

 Roadmap
 =======

-The current roadmap for Pilex is as follows:
+The current roadmap for Bolt is as follows:

   - October: Release version 0.7 beta.
 This will be the first public release.
   - November: Release version 0.8 beta.
 The major new feature will be plugins/extensions, and user levels will be enforced properly.